paketo-buildpacks/rfcs/text/stacks/0003-sbom-formats.md

 ### Overall Schema
 The SBOM for each entry will correspond to an OS-level package provided by the stack.

+#### Syft
 The minimal set of fields we should provide for the `syft`-formatted SBOM should conform to [Syft JSON Schema version 1.1.0](https://raw.githubusercontent.com/anchore/syft/main/schema/json/schema-1.1.0.json) and above:
 ```
 {
  "artifacts": [
   {
-   "id": "",
+   "id": <Syft-generated UUID string for in-file dependency graphing>,
    "name": <package name>,
    "version": <package version>,
    "licenses": [<package license ID(s) in SPDX-format>],